openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Note: The wallet MAY also obtain the information about the credential issuer's capabilities using other means, which is out of scope of this specification.

 (4) In this step, the wallet sends an authorization request to the issuer.
 This request determines the types of verifiable credentials the wallet (on behalf of the user) wants to obtain.
-It MAY also include verifiable presentations if required by the issuer.

 The wallet SHOULD use a pushed authorization request (see [@!RFC9126]) to first send the payload of the authorization request to the issuer and subsequently use the `request_uri` returned by the issuer in the authorization